poepoejoejoe/mmo-game/ideas.md

 - **The Echo:** When you log off, your "Echo" appears, perhaps with a ghostly or "dreaming" visual.
 It wanders the world.
 - **Recorded Behavior:** If you spent 80% of your time chopping trees in a specific forest, your Echo will be found there, chopping trees.
 If you were a guard, your Echo will patrol your guild's walls.
 If you were a crafter, your Echo will stand at their workbench, "practicing."
 - **Interaction:** You can't kill these Echos (they're not "online").
 But you can interact with them.
-Maybe you can "Dreamshare" with a logged-off Echo to trade an item, leaving it for them when they log in.
-Maybe you can "Learn" from a master crafter's Echo, gaining a tiny skill boost once per day.
 - **Virality & Fun:** The world feels always populated.
 You'd see famous players' Echos and make "pilgrimages" to learn from them.
 It creates a 24/7 world and a sense of legacy.
 If you die, maybe your Echo becomes a "ghost" that haunts the place you died, creating player-driven lore.
+- The player should have the option to just turn on their echo and watch what its doing.
+Or when they go afk their echo just takes over.

+### Implementation Plan Summary

+- **Concept:** Instead of despawning on logout, a player's character can become an AI-controlled "Echo".
+This can also be manually toggled by the player while online.
+- **Mechanic - Resonance:** Actively playing the game builds up a resource called "Resonance."
+An active Echo consumes this Resonance over time.
+When it runs out, the Echo will either despawn (if the player is offline) or return control to the player (if they are online).
+- **Behavior:** The Echo's AI will be simple initially, determined by the player's highest skill.
+For example, a player with high woodcutting will have an Echo that wanders near forests.
+- **Introduction:** The feature will be unlocked via a new quest, "A Lingering Will," which will introduce the lore and mechanics to the player.
+The UI for controlling the Echo will only become visible after completing this quest.
+- **Player Control:** When a player manually activates their Echo, their own input will be blocked until they "Reclaim Control" or the Echo's Resonance runs out.

 ---